-James has spent his life outdoors in wild and hostile places.
-As a child James always had a passion for animals, and was taught to dive and swim with sharks at a young age by a former US Navy Seal, who inspired him to join the Royal Marines and eventually become a conservationist.
+Having spent much of his life outdoors in wild and hostile places, James' passion for the natural world began in childhood.
+He was taught to dive and swim with sharks at a young age by a former US Navy Seal, which inspired him to join the Royal Marines and eventually become a conservationist.

-James has taken his wildlife passion into television as a cameraman and presenter.
+James has taken his wildlife passion into television as a filmmaker.
 You can keep up to date on James Glancy's conservation and film projects on Social Media and by SUBSCRIBING to James' Youtube Channel https://www.youtube.com/jamesglancyfilms